Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description says 'Run this to refresh the cache' and mentions that results are cached for fast lookup via list_cached_images, providing clear context.
-However, it does not explicitly state when not to use this tool or list alternatives beyond the caching sibling.
+The description says results are cached for fast lookup via list_cached_images and to run this to refresh the cache.
+This provides clear usage context, though it does not explicitly state when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.